rahimi7k/WebServer_Applications/README.md

 # WebServer_Applications

 This repository contains a server-side application developed using C# with the .NET Framework.
-This project was developed with a strong focus on performance, and maintainability, addressing a variety of tasks across different domains.
+This project was developed with a strong focus on performance and maintainability, addressing a variety of tasks across different domains.

 ---------------------